 Step 1: Prep the Meat

 A burger is only as good as the meat it's made from.
-With a stuffed burger, the only choice is 100% beef.
+With a stuffed burger, the only choice is 100% beef, you won't find meat as good as that.
 For the tastiest burgers, always pick meat with an 80:20 lean to fat ratio, as anything lower on the fat side would dry out quickly and produce a tasteless piece of leather.
+Ground chuck is always a good idea.
 Additionally, consider grinding the meat yourself for maximum freshness and taste, though pre-ground beef will work fine.

 Step 2: Make the Stuffing